Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Background

 \subsection{Javascript Errors}

 Web pages and applications load and execute a lot of Javascript code \cite{ocariza2017study}.
-This code can be buggy, in fact, the top 100 of the most visited websites contains Javascript errors \cite{ocariza2011Javascript}.
-One kind of Javascript error is an uncaught exception, which is similar to uncaught exceptions in modern runtimes (Java, C\#, Python).
-Those errors are thrown during execution if the browser state is invalid like when accessing a property on a null element (a null dereference).
+This code can be buggy; in fact, the top 100 of the most visited websites contains Javascript errors \cite{ocariza2011Javascript}.
+One kind of Javascript error is an uncaught exception, which is similar to uncaught exceptions in modern runtimes (Java, C\#, Python). {While the Javscript community uses the term ``error'', the research community use ``failure'' in this case.} Those errors are thrown during execution if the browser state is invalid as when accessing a property on a null element (a null dereference).

 If an error is not caught by the developer, the execution of the current script is stopped.
-In Javascript, there is a different ``execution scope'' for each loaded scripts (i.e. for each HTML script tag) and for each asynchronous call.
+In Javascript, there is a different ``execution scope'' for each loaded scripts (i.e., for each HTML script tag) and for each asynchronous call.
 Consequently, contrary to classical sequential execution, in a browser, only the current execution scope is stopped, and the main thread continues running.
-This means that one can observe several uncaught exceptions for a single page.
+This means that one can observe several uncaught exceptions for a single page. {Therefore, depending on where the error is happening the error is perceived differently by the end-user.
+If the error happens in the main execution scope, the failure will prevent the execution of all the code that is after the crash.
+This will have an important impact on the user experience.
+However, if the error happens is an execution scope that is not meant to provide a feature for the user, the user will not perceive it, and it will give the impression that the browser tolerates the failure.
+But, in this case, there can still be an observable impact on the system, for example, if the error happens in the logging module.}

 The uncaught errors are logged in the browser console that is accessible with the developer tool.
 Most browsers provide an API to access all the errors that are logged in the browser console.
 This means that it is relatively easy to monitor Javascript errors in web applications.